 Welcome to the School of Food & Agriculture

-The School of Food and Agriculture, with about 35 faculty members, over 475 undergraduate students, and 50 graduate students, is a dynamic learning community and a state-wide resource.
+The School of Food and Agriculture is a dynamic learning community and a state-wide resource.
 Our School offers B.S. degrees in animal and veterinary sciences, environmental horticulture, food science and human nutrition, and sustainable agriculture.
 We also offer, and participate in, a range of graduate programs at the certificate, M.S. and Ph.D. levels.